HullUni-bioinformatics/MIG-Phylogenomics/README.md

 ### Quality trimmed paired read file
 These were used for mapping of genes and of contig pairs, based on raw read libraries indicated by +  .
-They are available in this link until 25/6/2018.
+They are available in [this location](https://1drv.ms/f/s!An9b1MJGDGMhgQU6nCh-hCDFkjuU) until 25/6/2018.

-<iframe src="https://onedrive.live.com/embed?cid=21630C46C2D45B7F&resid=21630C46C2D45B7F%21133&authkey=AC2tYpTgWB54RbI" width="165" height="128" frameborder="0" scrolling="no"></iframe>

 ### 25M read dubset of the first trimmed read file
 These were used for mitochondrial genome assembly, based on the first read trimmed file.
 When link is provided instead of a file, the trimmed read one file had less than 25 M reads in it and was also used as the subset.